 Key Stage 3 Curriculum

 Subject Number of lessons over a two week timetable

 English 10

 Maths 10

 Science 8

 Geography 4

 History 4

 RE 2

 MFL 6

 Art 2

 Drama 2

 DT 2

 IT 2

 Music 2

 PE 4

 Personal 2

 Development

-Students in Years 7 and 8 are taught in mixed ability groups.
-Students in Year 9 are streamed to effectively support the progress of all.
+All lessons are taught in mixed ability groups.
 A typical week for students is 32 hours.

 If a student requires additional numeracy or literacy support they may be withdrawn from MFL.
 Decisions of this nature are always taken in conjunction with parents/carers, feeder school SENCOs and in line with students' needs.
-Progress is monitored by the SENCO and relevant Teaching and Learning Leads.
+Progress is monitored by the SENCo and relevant Teaching and Learning Leads.